alessandrobruni/TensorflowPet/README.md

 ![imagelabeled](/images/tag1png.png)
 ---

-# Last anf finally : Training the model
+# Last and happy to do it : TRAINING THE MODEL

-* Then the collected images and xml files must be divided (cut and paste) into two folders **train** and **test**.
+* The collected images and xml files must be divided (cut and paste) into two folders **train** and **test**.
 The ratio should be 80% in train , 20% in test.
 This can be done manually (in case of few images like here) or shuffling the images with a python script.
 So now all folders and annotations should be split between the following two folders.
 `\TFODCourse\Tensorflow\workspace\images\train`
 `\TFODCourse\Tensorflow\workspace\images\test`

-* Finally it is possible to begin the training process.
+* Now it is possible to begin the training process...
 This notebook  `Training and Detection.ipynb`,  walk you through installing Tensorflow Object Detection, making detections, saving and exporting the model.
 Just for prototyping **epoch time** is to 2000 (simple said the iteration of regression process) and everyry 100 epoch Tensorflow displays the loss metrics.